Does Take Big Lots EBT in 2026?

 How To Use EBT At Big Lots

-Big Lots does not accept EBT for any online transactions, including orders placed through its website or third-party delivery apps like Instacart or Uber Eats.
-All EBT payments must be made in person.
+Big Lots does not currently accept EBT for any online purchases made through its website.
+This policy also extends to third-party delivery services like Instacart or Uber Eats, which cannot process EBT payments for Big Lots orders.

-When paying with your EBT card at a Big Lots checkout, the process is straightforward.
-You will need to separate your items and may need a second payment method for non-eligible goods.
+When paying with your EBT card in-store, you will need to separate your items and may need a second payment method.
+Here is what you need to know for a smooth checkout.

-Separate your SNAP-eligible food items from other merchandise before checkout.
-You will need another form of payment, like a debit or credit card, for any non-food items you wish to purchase.
+Separate your items: To simplify checkout, separate SNAP-eligible food from other merchandise.
+You will need another form of payment, like a debit or credit card, for any non-food items in your cart.

-Only items with a “Nutrition Facts” label are typically SNAP-eligible.
-If you are unsure, you can ask the cashier to scan an item to confirm if it is covered by your EBT benefits.
+Verify eligible products: Only items with a "Nutrition Facts" label are typically SNAP-eligible.
+If you are unsure about an item, ask the cashier to scan it to confirm if your EBT benefits will cover it.

-Proteins and dairy: Your benefits cover fresh, frozen, or canned meat, poultry, and fish.
-Dairy products like milk, cheese, and yogurt are also eligible for purchase.
+Proteins and dairy: Look for fresh, frozen, or canned meat, poultry, and fish.
+Eligible dairy products include milk, cheese, yogurt, and butter.

-It is important to know that the eligibility of specific food items can vary by location.
-An item might not be coded correctly in the payment system at one store, even if it has a “Nutrition Facts” label.
+Keep in mind that the eligibility of specific items can vary by location.
+An item might not scan as SNAP-eligible if it is not coded correctly in that particular store’s payment system.

 Check Your EBT Balance and Get Cash Back on SNAP Buys